Skip to content

 Note

-The maximum running time of a job is 120h for the "research" accounts and 24h for the "education" accounts!
+The maximum running time of a job is 120h for the "research" accounts (48h on GPU-nodes) and 24h for the "education" accounts!
 This limit is in place to ensure that all users can have a reasonable waiting time in the queue.

 What happens when my job exceeds the allocated time?